kocvara/Loraine.jl/README.md

 A few sample problems can be found in folder `examples/data`.

 ## Rank-one data
 If the solution does not have low rank, it is recommended to use a direct solver `kit = 0`.
-However, if you know that your data matrices are all rank-one, use the option `datarank = -1` to get a significant reduction in the complexity (and CPU time).
+If your data matrices are all rank-one, the factorization is detected by [LowRankOpt](https://github.com/blegat/LowRankOpt.jl/) and used to get a significant reduction in the complexity (and CPU time).
 Examples of such problems are `maxG11` and `thetaG11` from the `SDPLIB` collection.

 ## Documentation
 [Loraine documentation](https://kocvara.github.io/Loraine.jl/)